What happens to your recycling?

 Wearable items are sent to developing countries.
 Others become industrial rags or stuffing for cushions and mattresses.
 They are also used to strengthen recycled cardboard, and in the production of carpet underlay.

-The soil conditioner is also available for residents to buy at all the household waste recycling sites in East Sussex.
+This produces a soil conditioner product that is available for residents to buy at household waste recycling sites in East Sussex.

 Construction waste, wood, MDF and plasterboard

-Hardcore, rubble and soil is used in the UK construction industry for example to construct site roads.
+Hardcore, rubble and soil is reused in the UK construction industry for example to construct site roads.

-Plasterboard goes to Kent, where the gypsum and paper are separated.
+Plasterboard is separated into gypsum and paper.
 Gypsum is used as agricultural fertilizer and in the oil absorbency industry, or for new plasterboard.
 The paper is used for animal bedding.

 Oil, batteries and tyres